docpad/docpad/README.md

 - [Nick Crohn](https://github.com/ncrohn)
 - [Sven Vetsch](https://github.com/disenchant)

-Also thanks to everybody else who has submitted plugins, posted issue reports, praised us publicly, and helped raise us to higher land.
+Also thanks to all the countless others who have continued to raise DocPad even higher by submitting plugins, issues reports, discussion topics, IRC chat messages, and praise on twitter.
+We love you.

+Lastly, thank YOU for giving us a go, believing us, and loving us.
+We love you too.

-Sincerely, thank you.
-Lots of love from the DocPad Team!
+Sincerely, the DocPad team

 [![Flattr this project](http://api.flattr.com/button/flattr-badge-large.png)](http://flattr.com/thing/344188/balupton-on-Flattr)